My Al Capone Museum | home

 Samoots often calls on his sweetheart to profess his love and shower her with gifts.

 The promise of a wedded bliss is soon approaching as Samoots had asked her hand in marriage a year ago.
 Their December 1924 wedding was postponed due to Mike Merlo passing away in November of that year.
 Will it finally happen now?
 Not unless fate rears its ugly head again.

 On November 10,1925, Samoots prepares for an evening at the opera.
 He visits his sweetheart ,then visits the boys, and in the evening heads on over to his favorite barber shop at 804 West Roosevelt Rd.
 He enters and recognizes a few of his fellow Sicilians outside and inside the crowded place.
 He asks for a shave and a facial massage before heading to an evening of anticipated opera.

 He is calm and everything is good.
 He will marry into power and will expand his alky business and start making big bucks again.
 He will visit Pozzallo once more, but this time a success in the eyes of his fellow Sicilians.

 There is talk in the barbershop, Sicilian of course, and some jovial laughter.

 The rejuvenating services of the barber are over and Samoots takes off the barber's

 sheet cover off his person.
-At 6:50 pm he stands up refreshed and out of nowhere steps in two men firing pistols at Ammatuna.
+At 6:50 pm, he stands up refreshed and out of nowhere steps in two men firing pistols at Ammatuna.
 8 shots ring out in the crowded barber shop, sending patrons scurring away and some dropping to the floor.
-They have nothing to fear, as the gunmen are gunning for Samoots, the unarmed Beau Brummel.
+They have nothing to fear, as the men gunning for Samoots know he is unarmed.

 Of all eight bullets, only one hits the intended target.
 It struck him in the neck and came out under the shoulder blade wounding the spine.